We are often contacted by writers who ask for information on

 commissioning new work and whether they will look at unsolicited

-(detailing the book's potential readers, what it is about and what
+(mention the book's potential readers, what it is about and what is

-is unique about it), a synopsis of its contents and a sample
+unique about it), a synopsis of its contents and a sample chapter.

-chapter.
-Check whether this material is acceptable by e-mail as not
+Check whether this material is acceptable by e-mail as not all

 Check all these details first and you will save time and money.